open-wc/open-wc/packages/es-dev-server/README.md

 </details>

-## Rewriting request urls
+### Rewriting request urls

-You can rewrite certain file requests using a simple custom middleware.
+You can rewrite certain file requests using a simple middleware.
 This can be useful for example to serve your `index.html` from a different file location or to alias a module.

 <details>
   <summary>Read more</summary>